deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 He arrived, and scratched on the door.
 There was a distracted “Yes yes, come in!” from somewhere inside the lab, so Daar grumbled a bit, wedged himself through the door, and prowled over to Nofl’s workspace.

-Nofl shot a glance over his shoulder and *beamed* at him, as merrily and as gayly as ever, which just seemed fuckin’ disrespectful of Leemu.
+Nofl shot a glance over his shoulder and *beamed* at him, as merrily and as gaily as ever, which just seemed fuckin’ disrespectful of Leemu.

 On th’other hand… Corti didn’t smell of much except fungi and science so it was hard ‘ta get a read on them sometimes, but Daar’s nose did more than sniff stuff.
 He’d always been a little superstitious about it, an’ right now it was tellin’ him that Nofl’s good cheer might be more’n just his usual camp act.